SuperOfficeDocs/superoffice-docs/docs/database/whats-new/changes-in-7/service.md

 # Customer Service

-Service (formerly known as Customer Service or eJournal) was merged in to the database with version 7.0 DB integration is gone; you can edit contact and person records in each system and directly see the changes in the other eJournal can insert person records with `contact_id` = 0; these are invisible in CRM
+Service (formerly known as Customer Service or eJournal) was merged in to the database with SuperOffice version 7.0 DB integration is gone; you can edit contact and person records in each system and directly see the changes in the other eJournal can insert person records with `contact_id` = 0; these are invisible in CRM